manoverboard/AndrewBoardman/_projects/soup-magazine.md

 layout: single-project
 date: 2018-10-07 18:58:20 +0000
 main-image: "/uploads/uploads/soup-1.jpg"
-project-excerpt: Publisher of ten volumes of <i>Soup Magazine</i>, a rebellious zine distributed throughout the U.S. between 1991 and 1994.
+project-excerpt: I founded <i>Soup Magazine</i> and published about nine issues of this rebellious zine distributed throughout the U.S. between 1991 and 1994.
 Printed and distributed in Albany, New York.
 meta-description: Published ten volumes of nationally-distributed Soup Magazine between 1991 and 1994.